cbarrick/Tetris.js/README.md

 Source layout
 -------------
 The source has a very standard layout.
 Part of the requirement was that we use no 3rd party libraries.
-However, I used [Require.js] for the ability to modularize my code into separate files and [Mocha] and [Chai] for unit testing.
-None of these effected the source logic itself.
+However, I used [Require.js] for code modularization and [Mocha] and [Chai] for unit testing, and more recently I have introduced a pollyfill to normalize keycodes across browsers.
+The logic of the game itself is entirely my own.

     ├── LICENSE
     ├── README.md